-At Brentwood veterinary hospital, we provide comprehensive dental care for your pet, from basics such as dental exams and teeth cleaning to dental X-rays and oral surgeries.
+At Brentwood veterinary hospital, we provide comprehensive pet dental care, from basics such as dental exams and teeth cleaning to dental X-rays and oral surgeries.

 We also make a point of providing dental health education to pet owners about home dental care for their cats and dogs.